September 11 -

 Winter semester

-Prophetic Traditions I
+Prophetic Traditions II

 Course Length: 1 Semester

-Text Used: Miftaah 40 Hadith of Imam Nawawi Textbook
+Text Used: Miftaah 's 40 Hadith of Imam Nawawi

 This class is an introduction to the comprehension of primary religious sources in their original language and forms the basis of one’s ability to interpret, analyze, and apply Islam’s holy texts.
-Using the concise sayings of God’s Messenger (pbuh) collected in the classical text The 40 Hadith of Imam Nawawi, students will begin to utilize concepts learned in their morphology and syntax classes to understand the Prophet’s (pbuh) words.
+Using the concise and to the point sayings of God’s Messenger (pbuh) collected in the classical text The 40 Hadith of Imam Nawawi, students will begin to utilize concepts learned in their morphology and syntax classes to understand the Prophet’s (pbuh) words.
 A discussion of the grammar and vocabulary included in each hadeeth will be accompanied by a lesson on the hadeeth’s meaning and a discussion of its application in our place and time.
-Students will cover the first 25 hadith of Imam Nawawi’s compilation in this course

 Course Length: 1 Semester